 It'll come as no surprise that before both jobs, he worked with the Limerick U21s.

 It was a striking aspect of their Liam McCarthy glory in 2018, Limerick's delicate balance between steel and skill.
 That style was the fruit of work begun in 2010 with Limerick's development programme.
-Ten of the fifteen starters that overcame Galway last August progressed through that pathway.
+Ten of the fifteen starters that overcame Galway that August day progressed through that pathway.

-Because of it, they are well ahead of most in terms of strength and conditioning development, as Michael Fennelly recently declared.
+Because of it, they are well ahead of most in terms of strength and conditioning development, as Michael Fennelly declared last year.
 But it's their marriage of physical and technical training that has resulted in such success.

 In 2012, Seán Finn, Cian Lynch and Aaron Gillane won a U16 All-Ireland with said programme.
 Over the next six years, they'd develop as players and as athletes, thanks to a sophisticated scheme designed to create the archetypal inter-county hurler.